xyfir/annotate/cli/DOCS.md

   // Optional.
 Only handle pages within the index range
   // Remember, these are zero-based indexes!
-  // Good for resuming, specific updates, or splitting large wikis into parts "range": {
+  // Good for resuming, specific updates, or splitting large wikis into parts
+  // Note that using `range` will prevent items that exist in the set,
+  // but don't have a match in the dump from being deleted from the set "range": {
     // Leave out to start at beginning
     "start": 123,